About Critiplot

 - Outcome: Name of the outcome

-- Overall Certainty: Overall certainty judgement (High, Moderate, Low, Very Low)
+- Overall_Certainty: Overall certainty judgement (High, Moderate, Low, Very Low)

-| Outcome | Study | Risk of Bias | Inconsistency | Indirectness | Imprecision | Publication Bias | Overall Certainty |
+| Outcome | Risk_of_Bias | Inconsistency | Indirectness | Imprecision | Publication_Bias | Overall_Certainty |

 ROBIS